 - The building is compatible with the massing of surrounding buildings;

-- Does not create unacceptable amounts of shadowing; and,
+- It does not create unacceptable amounts of shadowing; and,

-- Meets the land use compatibility policies of the Official Plan.
+- It meets the land use compatibility policies of the Official Plan.

 The Tribunal found that the proposed buildings “would create undue adverse effects that have not been sufficiently mitigated, specifically visual intrusion and architectural incompatibility.”
 In summary, the tribunal member found that the proposed height of Blocks 3 and 5 of the North Block were too tall for the surrounding built context.